Terms & Conditions

 Who can enter

-- Entry to the Competition is open to living New Zealand citizens or permanent residents.
+- Entry to the Competition is open to New Zealand citizens or permanent residents living in New Zealand.
 Proof of citizenship or residency may be required.

 - Entrants in the Open Division of the Competition must be at least 16 years of age on the date that Competition entries close.
 There is no upper age limit.